mimifuwa/enhanced-nowplaying/README.md

 ## 🚀 Usage

-Just push "Now Playing" button on your music player (Currently, only YouTube Music is supported).
+Just push "Now Playing" button on your music player (Currently, YouTube Music and Spotify are supported).

 ## 🐛 Bug report